PhamNguyen18/Conway/README.md

 game.set_cell(10, 10, 1);
 ```

 A board can also be imported from file.
-The board size is passed as a second parameter:
+The board row and column sizes are passed as parameters:

 ```
-game.import_from_file("myboard.txt", 10);
+ConwayGameOfLife game(8, 9, 100);
+game.import_from_file("light_spaceship.txt", 8, 9);
 ```
+Note that the `game` instance requires the row and column sizes, too!

 Finally, the `print_delay` method can be used to specify the rate at which a board is printed to console in seconds.
 The following prints a board every 0.25s: